--This product is for research purposes only; not for diagnostic or in vivouse.

--Do not freeze reagents.

--Do not allow reagents to become contaminated by using dirty transfer pipettes.

--Use reasonable judgment when interpreting the test results.

--Prior to use, ensure that the product has not expired by verifying that the date of use is prior to the expired date on the label.

-- Avoid cross-contamination of samples by using a new sample stick for each sample.

--Specimens may contain pathogenic organisms, handle with appropriate precautions.

--Ensure that reagent bottle caps are tight after each use to prevent drying of reagents.

--Reagents contain 0.05-0.1% sodium azide as a preservative.
+- -This product is for research purposes only; not for diagnostic or in vivouse. - -Do not freeze reagents. - -Do not allow reagents to become contaminated by using dirty transfer pipettes. - -Use reasonable judgment when interpreting the test results. - -Prior to use, ensure that the product has not expired by verifying that the date of use is prior to the expiration date on the label. - Avoid cross-contamination of samples by using a new sample stick for each sample. - -Specimens may contain pathogenic organisms, handle with appropriate precautions. - -Ensure that reagent bottle caps are tight after each use to prevent drying of reagents. - -Reagents contain 0.05-0.1% sodium azide as a preservative.
 Sodium azide may react with lead or copper plumbing to produce metal azides which might cause explosion.
-To prevent azide accumulation in plumbing, flush with copious amounts of water immediately after disposal.
+To prevent azide accumulation in plumbing, flush with copious amounts of water immediately after disposal. - -Dispose according to local regulations.

-Date this User Guide is effective: 22 Jul 2021

-Version: 01

-7. Summary of E. Coli O111 in Food Samples Detection Scheme ((MLG) Chapter 5)
+7. Summary of E. Coli O145 in Food Samples Detection Scheme ((MLG) Chapter 5)